Field theories, stable homotopy theory and Khovanov homology

 The most fundamental examples discussed in \cite{em} are the multicategory (enriched in groupoids) $Perm$ of (small) permutative categories and the multicategory $Sym$ (enriched in topological spaces) of symmetric spectra.
 In the multicategory $Sym$, morphisms $X_1,\dots,X_n\r Y$ are the same thing as morphisms

 where $\wedge$ is the commutative, associative and unital smash product of symmetric spectra.

 In some sense, the main result of \cite{em} is constructing a continuous multifunctor

 where $B_2$ means taking the classifying spaces of the $1$-morphism groupoids, thereby obtaining a topological multicategory.
-The other main result of \cite{em} is their Theorem 1.4, which asserts that if $f:M\r M^\prime$ is a multifunctor which is a weak equivalence where $M, M^\prime$ are multicategories enriched in groupoids, then the induced functor $Sym^M\r Sym^{M^\prime}$ is a Quillen equivalence where $Sym^M$ is the category of multifunctors $M\r Sym$.
+For a multicategory $M$ enriched in groupoids, let $Sym^{M}$ denote the category of multifunctors $M\r Sym$.
+The other main result of \cite{em} is their Theorem 1.4, stating that for $M$, $M^\prime$ multicategories enriched in groupoids, and $f:M\r M^\prime$ a multifunctor that is a weak equivalence, then the induced functor $Sym^{M^\prime}\r Sym^M$ is a Quillen equivalence.
+In other words, the construction of \cite{em} preserves weak equivalences of multicategories.